seL4/util_libs/cmake-tool/README.md

 but for the purposes here we will assume a particular workflow with CMake involving out of tree builds.

 CMake is not itself a build tool, but rather is a build generator.
-This means that it generates build scripts, typically Makefiles or Ninja scripts, which will be used either by a took like GNU Make or Ninja to perform the actual build.
+This means that it generates build scripts, typically Makefiles or Ninja scripts, which will be used either by a tool like GNU Make or Ninja to perform the actual build.

-##### Pre-requisites
+#### Pre-requisites

 It is assumed that

  * CMake of an appropriate version is installed
  * You are using the Ninja CMake generator
- * Your understand how to checkout projects using the repo tool as described on the [Getting started](https://docs.sel4.systems/GettingStarted) page
+ * You understand how to checkout projects using the repo tool as described on the [Getting started](https://docs.sel4.systems/GettingStarted) page

-##### Basic build initialisation
+#### Basic build initialisation

-Assuming you are in the root directory of a project you should start with
+Assuming you are in the root directory of a seL4-based project you should start with

 ```sh
 mkdir build